BeatrizNiemeyer/Melon-Tasting-Reservation-Scheduler/README.md

 ## Features
 - Login page.

-- In the main page, user can select the date that they would like to go in the melon tasting, and the start and end time as well.
+- In the main page, user can select the date that they would like to go in the melon tasting, and the start and end times as well.
 If they select a day or time that is not available, a flash message will let the user know, so they can try it again.
 They can also check their scheduled appointments.

-- After submitting a date and times, the user is redirected to a page where available times are displayed.
-Every time has a button where the user can select the time that they would like.
+- After submitting date and times, the user is redirected to a page where available times are displayed.
+Every time has a button where the user can select to schedule the appointment.

 - After selecting the time, the user is redirected to the homepage, and a flash message will let the user know that their appointment was successfully scheduled.